 CBD vs THC: What's The Difference?

-As of 2019, 34 U.S. states have legalized some form of marijuana.
-What’s more, a Marist College study reports that nearly 55 million Americans currently use weed, much of which can now be purchased at their local marijuana cannabis store.
+As of October 2018, cannabis has been legal in the entirety of Canada, with millions of people enjoying it every day.
 Whether we buy weed online and smoke it, vape, or consume it through edibles, we’re all just finding the blends that work best for us.

-What makes these statistics surprising is how many enthusiasts seem to be confused about the product they are using.
+What makes these statistics surprising is how many of these millions of enthusiasts seem to be confused about the product they are using.
 We all know that some strains are stronger than others.
-Some calm us down without making us feel particularly high, while others create quite a buzz.
+Some are chill without making us feel particularly high, while others create quite a buzz.
 That is due primarily to the proportions of two compounds – cannabidiol (CBD) and delta-9-tetrahydrocannabinol (THC) – included in different strains.
-But what’s the difference between CBD and THC?
+But what’s the difference between CBD vs. THC?

 It’s important to know, our bodies have both CB1 receptors and CB2 receptors.
 CB1 receptors are the boss of the central nervous system, while CB2 receptors hang around in the peripheral nervous system.
 Anything that affects CB1 receptors will likely have a psychoactive impact because those receptors affect our brain and spinal cord.
 Anything that impacts CB2 receptors is likely to affect the rest of our body.

 CBD and THC are two of the more than 60 cannabinoids found in cannabis, although each plays a different role and impacts a different part of our bodies.
 CBD and THC possess the same atoms, but those atoms are arranged quite differently.